ioneater/ESIBD-Explorer/docs/pages/install.rst

 Download the source from Go to the setup folder and run create_env.bat to install all dependencies.
 Later, update_env.bat can be used to update dependencies.
-Start the program using start.bat.
+Start the program using *start.bat*.
 If desired, you can add a shortcut to start.bat to the start menu.

 From source (other)